Toggle high contrast

 Meanwhile East African Community countries are also involved in negotiations over the African Continental Free Trade Agreement (AfCFTA) which aims to bring down barriers to trade between African countries and regional customs blocs.
 Trade unions have concerns that the AfCFTA may reduce social protections in the process of reducing ‘non-tariff’ barriers to trade and the agreement has no provisions to enforce fundamental labour rights.

 In order to address trade union concerns about the ongoing Economic Partnership Agreements and the AfCFTA, it is crucial trade unions are involved in negotiations.
-To date there has been very limited engagement between the governments of East African Community countries and trade unions on trade negotiations.
+At the start of the project, there had been very limited engagement between the governments of East African Community countries and trade unions on trade negotiations.

 Ms. Faith Lumonya of SEATINI-Uganda, taking NOTU participants through a group work session